vPeteWalker/leap_addon_bootcamp/index.rst

          allssh 'modify_firewall -f -p 2030,2036,2073,2090 -i eth0'

    #.
 Exit both SSH sessions.

    .. note::

-      For more information about the required ports, see `General Requirements of Leap <https://portal.nutanix.com/page/documents/details/?targetId=Xi-Leap-Admin-Guide%3AXi-Leap-Admin-Guide>`_.
+      For more information about the required ports, see the **General Requirements of Leap** section within the `Xi Leap Administration Guide <https://portal.nutanix.com/page/documents/details/?targetId=Xi-Leap-Admin-Guide%3AXi-Leap-Admin-Guide>`_.

 - This staging script will automatically deploy **10** instances of the Fiesta application: